How to visit the Drakensberg Mountains of South Africa while traveling on a budget.

-Where To Go In The Drakensberg?
+Where To Go In The Drakensberg Mountains?

 After reading it I still wasn’t sure where was the BEST place to go, but I at least knew some good options.

-After conversing with a few locals and actually visiting the area myself, I will just flat out say that the best place to visit in the Drakensberg is the NORTH.
+After conversing with a few locals and visiting the area myself, I’ve concluded that the best place to visit in the Drakensberg is the NORTH.

 Where To Stay: Ampitheatre Backpackers Lodge.

 Cost: 220 Rand per night for a dorm room ($15 USD).

 This hostel is set on a huge property that’s kind of in the middle of nowhere.
 But it’s very beautiful and peaceful.